 1. Decorative Concrete Stamping

-The great thing about a concrete patio is that it is so versatile.
+The great thing about a well kept concrete patio is that it is so versatile.
 If it looks worn out and weathered, it can undergo a concrete repair, resurface, or refinish to look new again.
 One of the most popular solutions is concrete stamping.
 A concrete contractor uses stamp mats that feature intricate patterns and designs that are imprinted on raw concrete or overlay.
 Popular patterns include:

 - Fractured Slate